Crypto News

 Being a crypto enthusiast and fintech enthusiast, I can tell you without doubt that this is going to happen sooner than you think.
 We must support the youths of this country to be able to achieve the benefits that are accruable in fintech.
 The market size is huge and it is growing.”

 Pointing to the increased growth in crypto adoption, he noted that the government wants to provide platforms where related functions can be carried out without impacting Nigeria’s economy and currency.
-While crypto firms continue to face hurdles in many jurisdictions, others have moved towards the sector to drive growth and onboard faster cross-border payments.
+While crypto exchanges and platforms continue to face hurdles in many jurisdictions, others have moved towards the sector to drive growth and onboard faster cross-border payments.
 The country also plans a law to tax digital assets among others further deepening the uncertainty in the space.

 Advertisement